 What we do

-The Centre for Market Design (CMD) is a research centre jointly funded by the Commonwealth Treasury, the Victorian Department of Treasury and Finance and the University of Melbourne, until December 2017.
+The Centre for Market Design (CMD) is an innovative economic research centre hosted by the University of Melbourne.

 We support policy innovation by applying economic design techniques to public policy, procurement and resource allocation problems.
 We have particular expertise in mechanism design, auction theory, matching markets, experimental economics, and structural econometrics.